 Fundraising ideas for kids

-- Have a colourful cup party and offer different coloured plastic cups that children buy as they enter the door for the party shenanigans.
+- Have a colourful cup party and offer different coloured cups that children buy as they enter the door for the party shenanigans.
 Make sure they, and their parents realise that the proceeds are going to charity!

 - Organise a kick-a-thon or a goal-a-thon in someone’s large garden or at a school.